Templeborough

 Templeborough (historically Templebrough) is a suburb of Rotherham, South Yorkshire, England.
 The suburb falls within the Brinsworth and Catcliffe ward of Rotherham Metropolitan Borough Council.
-The area takes its name from the remains of the Roman fort found there which were mistakenly believed to be that of a Roman Temple.
+The area takes its name from the remains of the Roman fort found there, which were mistakenly believed to be that of a Roman temple.

 Roman fort

-A Roman fort was first built on the site in earth and wood in the first century AD (most likely between the years 43 to 68), and was later rebuilt in stone.
+A Roman fort was first built on the site in earth and wood in the 1st century AD (most likely between the years 43 to 68) and was later rebuilt in stone.
 It is thought to have been occupied until the Roman withdrawal from Britain c.
 410, but its original name has never been ascertained.
 The Roman road called Icknield Street (sometimes Ryknild or Riknild Street) crossed the River Don at a ford close to the fort.
 There was also a road named Batham Gate that ran southwest from the fort to Navio a signal station at Brough-on-Noe in Derbyshire.
 The double bank that surrounded the fort was still visible in 1831 although it is believed that stone blocks from the site were regularly carried off and re-used in nearby buildings.

 Archaeological excavations of part of the fort and bath house were carried out in 1877 by the Rotherham Literary and Scientific Society headed by local historians, J. D. Leader and John Guest.
 They found evidence that the fort had been burned to the ground and rebuilt twice.
-Coins discovered during this excavation ranged in date from the time of the emperors Augustus to Constantine I.
+Coins discovered during the excavation ranged in date from the time of the emperors Augustus to Constantine I.